-Employer Health Tax added (imonteht).
-It only applies to self-employed persons, and is calculated when OEHTFLAG is set to 1.
+The Employer Health Tax (imonteht) only applies to self-employed persons, and is calculated when OEHTFLAG is set to 1.
 When a person's income from self-employment is less OEHTTD1, the Employer Health Tax is calculated using the rate OEHTRR1 on self-employment earnings over the exemption OEHTEX.
 When a person's income from self-employment is less than this value, but greater than OEHTTD1, the Employer Health Tax is calculated by adding OEHTRR1 times the difference between the first turndown (OEHTTD1) and the exemption rate (OEHTEX) and OEHTRR2 times the difference between earnings from self-employment and OEHTTD1.
 When self-employment earnings are greater than OEHTTD2, the Ontario Employer Health Tax is calculated as OEHTRR3 times earnings from self-employment which are greater than the exemption OEHTEX.

-Refundable childcare tax credit added (imoccea).
-The credit is calculated when the parameter OCCEAFLG is set to 1, the maximum amount of the benefit is calculated as the lower of either actual child care expenses (imccet) or of a specified amount per child (OCCEAYNG) times the number of children age 6 and under in the census family.
+When the parameter OCCEAFLG is set to 1, the child care expense credit is calculated.
+The maximum amount of the benefit is calculated as the lower of either OCCEAPCT times actual child care expenses (imccea), or of a specified amount per child (OCCEAYNG) times the number of children age 6 and under in the census family.
 Maximum family benefits are then reduced by a proportion (OCCEARR) of family net income above the threshold (OCCEATD).
-The model assigns the imputed Child Care credit (imoccea) to the mother if present or otherwise to the head of the census family.
+The model assigns the imputed Child Care credit (imoccea) to the mother, if present.